 Adobe Photoshop is a classic.
 The classic.
 It was developed in 1987 by north-American brothers Thomas and John Knoll who sold it to Adobe.
 It was launched in 1990, 28 years ago.

 It’s probably the most powerful image editing software but also the one with the steepest learning curve.
-Working with Photoshop is an art that takes years to perfect, and I don’t even know if the process will ever be complete.
+Working with Photoshop is an art that takes years to perfect, and I don’t even know if the post process will ever be complete.
 To complicate things further, or improve them, Photoshop, like all other Adobe products, works with additional modules that give it even more power.
 They are called filters, available for purchase or for free.

 Adobe Lightroom CC